Subscribe to our E-Newsletter

 The Trinity Men’s Group meets on the first Thursday of each month, from 4:00-5:00 PM.
 The Men’s Group offers a series of teachings, followed by table discussions and opportunities for fellowship.
 All men of the parish are invited to attend.
 If you have any questions, please email Fr.
 Josh Gritter at jgritter@TrinityVero.org

-Special Feast Day:
+Special Feast Day Holy Eucharist:

-Monday, September 22nd, at 12:00 PM
+Saturday, July 25th at 12:00 PM

 in the Chapel